lambda-feedback/user-documentation/docs/student/getting_started_student.md

 ## Accessing content

 ### Log in
 Use your Imperial Microsoft account to sign in and access your modules.
-Once you sign in you should see a list of the modules you are enrolled in:
+Once you sign in, you should see a list of the modules you are enrolled in:

- You can see in this view the current progress of each module.
+ You can see the current progress of each module in this view.

 ![The student homepage](images/homepage.png)

 ### Select a module
 Click on the module name to select it.
 You should now see a list of available problem sets.
-If none are available your teacher may not have assigned any yet.
+If none are available, your teacher may not have assigned any yet.

-You can see on this view the current progress of each problem set.
+You can see the current progress of each problem set in this view.

 ![Problem sets](images/problem_sets.png)

 ### Select a problem set
-Select the problem set you wish to work on and you should see a list of questions on the left-hand side, with the selected question on the right.
+Select the problem set you wish to work on, and you should see a list of questions on the left-hand side, with the selected question on the right.
 If a question has sub-parts, you can select them on the right.

 ![The question interface](images/question_interface.png)

 ### Accessing the PDF version of a problem set
-If you prefer to work on a PDF version of the problem set, you can generate a PDF by clicking the 'pdf' button underneath the problem set title
+If you prefer to work on a PDF version of the problem set, you can generate a PDF by clicking the 'pdf' button underneath the problem set title.

 ![The button to download a PDF](images/pdf_button.png)